Book a Free Consultation

 In Nova Scotia, you must file a wrongful death claim within 12 months of the date of death.
 Speak with an experienced personal injury lawyer to determine your eligibility and ensure that your rights are protected.
 You can learn more about fatal injury lawsuits here.

-Common types of collisions
+Common types of collisions in Halifax

 As a growing city, Halifax faces issues of traffic and congestion.
 We represent people who have been injured in many different types of motor vehicle collisions in Halifax, including: